Shift to income tax

 Don’t tax my house, mate

-New Zealand is unusual in lacking a capital gains tax, and although this has been proposed no political party has been brave or foolhardy enough to impose one.
-For most New Zealanders their house is their biggest asset (and investment) and a tax on its rising value would be unpalatable for much of the electorate.
+New Zealand is unusual in lacking a capital gains tax, and although this has been proposed no government has been brave or foolhardy enough to impose one.
+For most New Zealanders their house is their biggest asset (and investment), and a tax on its (usually) rising value would be unpalatable for much of the electorate.

 Goods and services tax

 The tax base was broadened by such measures as taxing fringe benefits from 1985.
 This is a tax on benefits that employees receive as a result of their employment (like work cars or contributions to superannuation schemes).
 Labour eliminated the tax incentives for business.
-It introduced a goods and services tax (GST) of 10% on 1 October 1986 (increased to 12.5% in 1989).
+It introduced a goods and services tax (GST) of 10% on 1 October 1986 (increased to 12.5% in 1989 and to 15% in 2010).

 The flip side of introducing new indirect taxes was to drop income tax rates – initially from 66% to 48% for the highest earners.
 Finance minister Roger Douglas tried to go further with a flat tax proposal in December 1987.
 The result was a civil war within the Labour party.
 A compromise saw a two-step income tax scale of 24% on incomes up to $30,000, and 33% above that – 33% was the lowest top marginal tax rate since the early 1930s, a massive drop.